shivdeepak/notes.shiv.info/_posts/2024-10-06-better-defaults-for-terminal-app.markdown

 To make the switch, go to `Preferences > Profiles` and select "Pro" profile, and click on `Default` in the bottom.

+Pro has a translucent background.
+You might want to make it opaque. `Preferences > Profiles > Text` and click on `Color & Effects` and set Opacity to 100%.

 I like the "Pro" profile because it has dark theme.